INFORMATION AND LIBRARY SCIENCE (INLS)

 Basic concepts in the way that information, people, and technology interact to influence organizational effectiveness.
 Principles of problem solving, teamwork, leadership, and organizational change/innovation.

-Permission of the school.
 Supervised observation and practice in information science.
 The internship typically takes place in an information agency or an information technology company.
 Faculty-led seminars and a paper enhance the experience.
 Pass/Fail only.
+Permission of the school.

 Study by an individual student on a special topic under the direction of a specific faculty member.
 A prospectus/plan for the work is required in advance of registration.